-In terms of health care, the Cherry Hill community houses MedStar Harbor Hospital, as well as a local branch of the Family Health Centers of Baltimore, which is a Federally Qualified Health Center (FQHC) providing health care services on a sliding fee scale.
-In addition, Baltimore City Health Department programs operate city-wide, and various mobile services-such as a needle exchange program, violence prevention, Maternal and Infant Nursing, lead poisoning and abatement programs and others-serve the Cherry Hill area.
+The median household income for Cherry Hill is \$18,118, which is less than half of the median household income for the entire CBSA (\$37,149).
+In the CBSA, the poverty rate is 26.6%; in Cherry Hill, the poverty rate is 42.5%.
+In terms of health care, the CBSA includes MedStar Harbor Hospital as well as two local branches of the Family Health Centers of Baltimore, which are Federally Qualified Health Centers (FQHC) providing health care services on a sliding fee scale.
+In addition, Baltimore City Health Department programs operate city-wide, and various mobile services-such as a needle exchange program, violence prevention, maternal and infant nursing, lead poisoning and abatement programs and others.